aragon/app/docs/projectDocs/pluginEncapsulation.md

 ### Slot Components

-A Slot Component is a type of Slot that specify a Component to be rendered on the Application.
-Slot Components are implemented under the related Plugin folder and registered on the Plugin Registry through the `registerSlotComponent` function.
+A Slot Component is a type of Slot that specifies a Component to be rendered in the Application.
+Slot Components are implemented under the related Plugin folder and registered in the Plugin Registry through the `registerSlotComponent` function.

 Example of Slot Component registration: